wein.plus

 Log in Become a Member

-The winery is located in the commune of Saint-Estèphe in the area of the same name in the Médoc (Haut-Médoc, Bordeaux).
-The name means "rose-coloured mountain" and is derived from the colour of the ferrous soil.
-Its origin dates back to 1778, when the Ségur family sold land to Etienne Théodore Dumoulin.
-His son Etienne Dumoulin started building the château in 1815 and planted vineyards at the same time.
-The Dumoulin family remained owners until 1866, when, after several changes of ownership, the estate was bought by Louis Charmolüe in 1896 and then managed by Jean-Louis Charmolüe.
-In 2006, it was acquired by the Bouygues brothers (telecommunications, civil engineering).
-In the 1855 Bordeaux classification, the estate was awarded second place (Deuxième Cru Classé).
+The vineyard is located in the commune of Saint-Estèphe in the area of the same name in the Médoc (Haut-Médoc, Bordeaux).
+The name means "rose-coloured mountain" and is derived from the colour of the iron-rich soil.
+Its origins date back to 1778, when the Ségur family sold land to Etienne Théodore Dumoulin.
+His son Etienne Dumoulin began building the château in 1815 and planted vineyards at the same time.
+The Dumoulin family remained the owners until 1866 when, after several changes of ownership, the estate was bought by Louis Charmolüe in 1896 and subsequently managed by Jean-Louis Charmolüe.
+In 2006, it was acquired by the Bouygues brothers (telecommunications, building and civil engineering).
+In the 1855 Bordeaux classification, the estate was awarded second place (Deuxième Grand Cru Classé).

 Voices of our members